Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Quantization

-In fact we use some time-dependent gauge, which is known only at an initial moment of time, and it is permissable for the commutation relations in the model under consideration to evolve.
+From the foregoing it follows that $\alpha$ and $\pi_B$ are initially $c$-numbers in the gauge considered.
+In fact, we use some time-dependent gauge.
+Such a gauge is known only at an initial moment of time.
+Hence, the commutation relations in the model under consideration can evolve.